ranimkhojah/computational-semantics-vt21/questions.md

 Whereas the two other members believed that "the dog" that there is a specific dog that no man gives a bone to, but it is still possible that no man gives a bone to another dog as well.
 Therefore, they believe that the grammar of 'the' and 'a' should be the same. i.e., `Det[SEM=<\P Q.exists x.(P(x) & Q(x))>] -> 'a' | 'the'
 `.

+In addition, for the statements 3, 4 and 5, we get the answer without β-reduction, in other words, λx and λQ are included and the statement is not simplified.
+We don't know what exactly is causing it and how it can be fixed.

 ## Alternative Solutions

 #### Predicate logic without quantifiers